AUSAXS/AUSAXS/README.md

 # Todo
+ * [ ] Vector3: Template this class so it can also be used with unsigned ints.
+Use it instead of raw vectors in Grid methods.
  * [ ] IntensityFitter: Locally stored fit does not contain plots.
 Currently fixed by returning another fit.
  * [ ] Protein: Figure out how getMass should work in without effective charge enabled
  * [ ] EM: Figure out why the test partial_histogram_manager::comparison with standard approach doesn't work with data/A2M/A2M_na.ccp4.
 Probably something to do with assumed negative staining?
  * [ ] Slice: Change storage to be Matrix<T>* such that it is always kept up to date.
 Currently Slices are invalidated when Matrix data is changed (like with extend).
- * [x] Dataset & Histogram: Basically same class, can maybe be combined somehow?
- * [ ] EMFitter: We have a lot of measurements that fit their pdb structures really well.
+ * [x] EMFitter: We have a lot of measurements that fit their pdb structures really well.
 Try to generate maps from the pdb structures and see if they also fit their maps well.
  * [ ] EMFitter: Fit 12752, 12753 trypsin-activated
  * [ ] EMFitter: Handle absolute scale properly.
- * [ ] Use nothrow
+ * [x] Use nothrow
  * [ ] gentag alt for de andre filer
  * [ ] flow diagram med hvad vi rent faktisk laver
  * [ ] General: Consistency check of DrhoM